Immunohistochemistry - IHC Testing

-In studies of RNA abundance and gene expression, no one technique can provide all of the answers, so it is necessary to use a combination of several methods.
-Charles River has extensive experience working with immunohistochemical (IHC) procedures as well as in situ hybridization (ISH) techniques for localizing gene expression, proteins, and mRNA.
+In studies of RNA abundance and gene expression, no single technique can provide all of the answers, so it’s necessary to use a combination of several methods.
+We have extensive experience working with IHC testing procedures as well as in situ hybridization (ISH) techniques for localizing gene expression, proteins, and mRNA.

 - Protocol development for over 80 different antibodies in a variety of species

 - Experience with unconjugated antibodies, antibodies conjugated to a variety of substances, and Fab fragments

 - Techniques to reduce or eliminate the binding of secondary reagents to endogenous immunoglobulin, even when the tissue is of the same species as the immunoglobulin

 - Reproducibility of immunohistochemical techniques in conjunction with morphometric and stereological analyses

 - QIHC-certified staff using state-of-the-art automated staining instruments